Custom Wordpress Plugin Cost

 A business wanted WooCommerce orders to push into a fulfilment system with packing rules and exceptions.
 They also needed a dashboard to view sync status, retry failures, and export exceptions for support.

 We built a queue, logging, retries, admin screens, and tools to resolve problems without developer involvement.
-The build landed in the £30,000 to £45,000 band because integration risk and support design drove time.
+This WooCommerce build landed in the £30,000 to £45,000 band because integration risk and support design drove time.

 They stopped losing orders to sync failures, and support stopped guessing which orders failed and why.
 That shift reduced staff time and reduced customer complaints tied to fulfilment delays.